james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 # sanity-check-spec.py

-This program is the first step in the slop compiler.
+This program is the first step in the-last-compiler.
 It takes a specification file and checks if it is well defined enough to be compiled into code, and generates a Q&A file to handle ambiguities.

-The program works by reading an input markdown file, and performing several prompts using a langchain ChatModel (specifically Claude 3.7 Sonnet), determining what the questions that need answering are, providing assumptions where possible, deciding whether the spec is ready to be compiled into code, and if not, explaining why.
+The program works by reading an input markdown file, and performing several prompts using a langchain ChatModel (specifically Claude Sonnet), determining what the questions that need answering are, providing assumptions where possible, deciding whether the spec is ready to be compiled into code, and if not, explaining why.

 Usage: